MollieZ/ToyCadreon/README.md

- ToyCarderon
+## ToyCarderon
-ToyCode file is storing the R codes
+#ToyCode file is storing the R codes
-R note book contains both output and codes
-Toy Sales file is PPT
+#Toy Sales file is PPT